1. Tuition Fees

 Tuition Fee Payment Schedule:

 A non-refundable deposit of $5,000 is due upon offer of admission or at re-enrollmet in January.
 All deposits paid will be deducted from total amount.
-A second non-refundable payment representing 50% of the balance is due April 30, 2020.
-The remaining balance is due September 9, 2020 (first day of school).
+A second non-refundable payment representing 50% of the balance is due April 30, 2021.
+The remaining balance is due the first day of school.
 Cheques are payable to The University of Toronto.
-Any outstanding balances after September 9, 2020 will be subject to an interest charge of 18% per annum calculated monthly until the final payment has been received by the University.
+Any outstanding balances after the first day of school will be subject to an interest charge of 18% per annum calculated monthly until the final payment has been received by the University.

-All fees will be received by the School Office Administrator, Nancy Boudreau at the Lab School.
+All fees will be received by the School Office Administrator at the Lab School.
 All cheques are made payable to the UNIVERSITY OF TORONTO.

 Where applicable, certificates for income tax purposes will be sent out by regular mail from the General Accounting Department at the University of Toronto late in February.
 There is no childcare certificate for Nursery.